hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 with background audio from a nominated folder of audio files, with video audio overlayed onto the background audio.

+Started out as something which nothing else seemed to do "automatically" - traversing folder trees to produce a slideshow of photos and video clips taken by phones and old digital cameras, with background audio.

+When you have a surviving parent asking for a slideshow of their lives' pictures and they give you >28,000 photos+videos, what do you do ?
+Get on with it, of course.

 This is a hack-up of good stuff provided earlier by \_AI\_ in thread
 https://forum.videohelp.com/threads/408230-ffmpeg-avc-from-jpgs-of-arbitrary-dimensions-maintaining-aspect-ratio
 \_AI\_ has much better and elegant code which works with audio ... consider looking for that on GITHUB.